 Any compensation claim on behalf of a child has a limitation of three years from their date of their 18th birthday.
 However, if a child is without the mental capacity to bring a claim when they become an adult, this limit does not apply.

 As one of the largest Clinical Negligence Law Firms in the UK, we are in very strong position to use all our combined legal expertise to get the best possible results for people injured by medical negligence, through no fault of their own.
-As one of the best known law firms in the UK we have offices in London, Manchester, Watford, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston, Wakefield and Wrexham.
+As one of the best known law firms in the UK we have offices in Birmingham, Cambridge, Cardiff, Edinburgh, Leeds, Liverpool, London, Manchester, Preston and Watford.

 Solicitors at Slater and Gordon Lawyers are members of the Law Society Clinical Negligence Panel, Action Against Medical Accidents (AvMA), the UK charity for patient safety and justice, and the Association of Personal Injury Lawyers (APIL).